 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
 Final Concl. manually or automatically on a weekly basis.
 Once a year the gas analyzer will be calibrated by an independent company.
-Uncertainty level is low.
-T: Temperature of the landfill gas.
+Uncertainty level is low. - T: Temperature of the landfill gas.
 On site continuous measurement by thermocouples, on an electronic database.
 Thermocouples will be replaced or calibrated every year.
 Uncertainty level is low.
-No separate monitoring of temperature is necessary when using flow meters that automatically measure temperature and pressure, expressing LFG volumes in normalized cubic meters.
-P: Pressure of the landfill gas.
+No separate monitoring of temperature is necessary when using flow meters that automatically measure temperature and pressure, expressing LFG volumes in normalized cubic meters. - P: Pressure of the landfill gas.
 Continuous measurement by on-site manometer.
 All the data will be recorded continuously, on an electronic database.
 Uncertainty level is low.
 The pressure gauge will be calibrated as per manufacturer recommendations once a year.
 Also, will be subject to a regular maintenance, testing and calibration regime in accordance with manufacturer specifications to ensure accuracy.
-No separate monitoring of pressure is necessary when using flow meters that automatically measure temperature and pressure.
-ELLrG: Net amount of electricity generated using LFG, sent to grid.
-The measurement with
+No separate monitoring of pressure is necessary when using flow meters that automatically measure temperature and pressure. - ELleg: Net amount of electricity generated using LFG, sent to grid.
+The measurement instruments will be subject the maintenance and periodic tests in agreement with